Aromatherapy and Menopause

 Doctors usually prescribe hormone replacement therapy.
 While effective, many of the synthetic hormones increase the risk of heart disease, ovarian cancer, breast cancer, osteoporosis, decreased blood sugar, stroke and gallstones (Life Science Publishing, 2014).

-Only a few studies have been conducted on the effects of essential oils on menopausal symptoms.
+Only a few studies have been conducted on the effects of aromatherapy on menopausal symptoms.
 Most studies have used lavender essential oil, on its own or in a blend, however one study was found using neroli.

 Another study in Iran gave participants either a 2% lavender dilution or a placebo which was inhaled for 20 minutes before going to bed, for four weeks.
 Menopausal symptoms (hot flashes, sweating, palpitation, fatigue, insomnia, depression, headache, etc.) decreased significantly in both groups but the decrease in the lavender group was significantly greater than the placebo group (Jokar, 2018).